Best Pool Table Brands in 2026: Who Actually Makes Good Tables

 Brunswick: The Heritage Brand

-Brunswick has been making pool tables since 1845.
-That’s not a typo.
-They predate the Civil War.
-For most of the 20th century, Brunswick was the default name in billiards, the same way Coca-Cola was the default soft drink.
+1. That’s the founding date, and it isn’t a typo: Brunswick predates the Civil War.
+For most of the 20th century they were the default name in billiards, the same way Coca-Cola was the default soft drink.

 Today’s Brunswick is a different company than the one your grandfather knew.
-Manufacturing moved overseas (primarily China and Vietnam) in the 2000s.
-The quality control is still strong, but “Made in the USA” is no longer part of the story.
-What you do get: wide model selection, strong dealer network, readily available replacement parts, and a warranty that rivals Olhausen’s.
+The business is still headquartered in Bristol, Wisconsin, but table production moved largely overseas to China and Vietnam through the 2000s, and which model you’re looking at determines where it was built.
+Quality control held up better than the skeptics predicted.
+What you get is wide model selection, a strong dealer network, readily available replacement parts, and a warranty that rivals Olhausen’s.

-Brunswick’s advantage over Olhausen: more design variety, wider dealer availability, and slightly lower entry prices.
-Their disadvantage: overseas manufacturing and less direct customer service access.
+Brunswick’s advantage over Olhausen comes down to more design variety and wider dealer availability, often at slightly lower entry prices.
+The disadvantage is overseas manufacturing and less direct customer service access.
+We put the two head-to-head in our Brunswick vs Olhausen breakdown if you’re choosing between them.

 Diamond Billiard Products: Tournament Standard